mnot/I-D/httpbis-alt-svc/draft.md

 The ALTSVC frame does not define any flags.

-# Proposal: SETTINGS_UNIVERSAL_SCHEMES (4) {#setting}

-NOTE: This is a proposal for a new SETTINGS value, to be incorporated in that list if accepted.

-A non-zero value indicates the sender MAY accept requests with schemes that do not match the default port for the server.
-A non-zero value is a pre-requisite for sending http:// over TLS via the previous https connection method described in {{opportunistic}}.

 # For HTTP/2: NOT_AUTHORITATIVE (13)  {#error}

 NOTE: This is a proposal for a new error code, which should be incorporated